Sky (English/Australian band): Third line-up, The Great Balloon Race and Mozart: 1984–1990

+Former member Francis Monkman has claimed that "in the late '80s, long after John Williams had left, it was suggested that I write another long piece [for Sky], in the manner of 'Opposites' and 'Fifo'.
+The first movement of this work (which I determined to call 'Another Dish for the Roof') exists in demo form...
+The other three movements were planned, but scarcely sketched."

-Final years: 1990–1995
+Fourth and fifth line-ups, and final years: 1990–1995

 When Sky returned to action in 1990, they had become a quintet again, having recruited Paul Hart as a full member.
 A skilled performer on a variety of instruments (including piano, keyboards, guitars, bass, mandolin, cello and violin), Hart had already proved his worth on the Great Balloon Race and Mozart concerts, broadening and reinforcing the band's sound.
+In 2024, Flowers would suggest that the band's first line-up change in 1981 had begun a process allowing the band's music and membership to broaden significantly over subsequent years: "when Steve [Gray] took over [on keyboards], that opened the door a bit for a little jazz lilt to the music... and that gave me a bit more authority to ask someone like Paul Hart – one of the world’s great jingle writers and violin players – to join."

 The revived band played a one-off concert at the London Palladium on 24 June 1990, in part to promote the new Sky: Masterpieces compilation.
 Although the album did not contain any new recordings, the band were still creatively active.
 At the concert, new compositions by Paul Hart ("Reverie" and "Praeludium") and Kevin Peek ("Jehad") were premiered, alongside a revisiting of Francis Monkman's "Cannonball" (from the debut Sky album) and "Would You Say I'm In Love With You", a piece written by Herbie Flowers with his former Blue Mink colleague Roger Cook.
 The concert set was later recorded in the studio and also broadcast on television in 1991 as part of the Bedrock concert series on Central TV.

 None of this work, however, made it to a studio-recorded album; and in 1991 Kevin Peek became the next member of the band to depart.
-A full-time resident of Australia since 1982 and busy with multiple recording projects at Tracks Studio (all of which inhibited his practical ability to spend time in the UK working with Sky), he no longer believed that he had enough time to commit to the band.
+Peek had been a full-time resident of Australia since 1982 and had become busy with multiple recording projects at Tracks Studio, all of which inhibited his practical ability to spend time in the UK working with Sky.
+Consequently, he no longer believed that he had enough time to commit to the band.